cncf/communitygroups/meetups-vs-communityday.md

 * KCDs in the same city (and sometimes small country) can only be hosted once per year.
 * Learn more at https://www.cncf.io/kcds/

-### Is Cloud Native Day in my city a part of the program?
+### Is a Cloud Native Day in my city a part of the program?

 If the event is not named exactly "Cloud Native Community Day", most likely it is not.